Skip to Content

 Ashley Lee

-This has had a major impact on students as they navigate this new policy.
+This change has had a major impact on students.

 Principal Matt Davis has been working on updating the cell phone policy to help benefit the school.

-In the past teachers have used many different methods to help keep students engaged and not distracted by their phones.
+Over the last decade, as phone use in schools has become more ubiquitous, teachers have used many different methods to help keep students engaged.

 “I think it benefits them in every way because they are more focused, and they are not up distracted by trying to check their phone every five seconds,” Trejo said.

-Even though students have had reservations about the new policy, some have found it helpful.
+Even though students have had reservations about the new policy, some such as senior Evie Dowdell have found it helpful.

-“It helps me pay more attention when I’m not constantly checking the time or texting people in between questions I answer,” senior Evie Dowdell said.
+“It helps me pay more attention when I’m not constantly checking the time or texting people in between questions I answer,” Dowdell said.

 Some students are less excited about the new policy.

-“I don’t like the cell phone policy because when I do my work I really like to listen to music, because I feel like it tunes everyone out and I can focus and get things done really fast and efficiently,” sophomore Kaeden Sprouse said.
+“I don’t like the cell phone policy because when I do my work I really like to listen to music because I feel like it tunes everyone out and I can focus and get things done really fast and efficiently,” Sprouse said.

-Even though some students resent this new policy, research suggests phones have become a major problem in the school.
+Even though some students resent this new policy, research suggests phones — and the social media students access on those phones, especially — have contributed to a mental-health crisis among young people.

-Students still have the freedom to use cell phones during class changes, lunch and before and after school.
+Currently, students are free to use cell phones during class changes, lunch and before and after school, a model that Davis argues more closely resembles the real world.

 “My hope is that y’all don’t see any major effect and no big ripple effect at this school,” he said.
-“I don’t want that at all.”
+“I don’t want that at all.
+We were prepared for it, but we will see how we are going to handle it.”

 Donate to The Prowl